S0UPernova/sample_app/README.md

 .
 .
 .
-end
 ```
 ---
-## From chapter 10 issue with test for delete exercise
+### From chapter 10 issue with test for delete exercise
-### non-admin test from listing 10.62
+non-admin test from listing 10.62
 ```
 test "index as non-admin" do
     log_in_as(@non_admin)